 At Total Cleaning Melbourne, we regularly care for oriental and specialty rugs as part of our rugs and mattresses steam cleaning service.
 Here are six essential tips for keeping your oriental rug in outstanding condition between professional cleans.

-Why Oriental Rugs Demand Special Attention
+Why Do Oriental Rugs Demand Special Attention?

 Unlike synthetic broadloom carpet, most oriental rugs are made from natural fibres - wool, silk, or cotton - that are far more sensitive to moisture, heat, and harsh chemicals.
 The dyes used in traditional oriental rugs can also be more susceptible to bleeding or fading if treated with the wrong products.